JamesWoolfenden/terraform-by-example/docs/lesson8.md

 - Simple.
 - Module has own life-cycle, versioning and testing process.
 - Re-use by design.
-- allows you to fix module versions across environments and promote a module through an applications stages.
+- Allows you to fix module versions across environments and promote a module through an applications stages.

 ## Refactor